google/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/index.md

 when debugging.
 In your case, the Console can help you test out potential fixes for the bug you just discovered.
 Try it now:

-1. Press <kbd>Escape</kbd> to open the Console drawer.
+1. If you don't have the Console drawer open, press <kbd>Escape</kbd> to open it.
 It opens at the bottom of your DevTools window.
 1. In the Console, type `parseInt(addend1) + parseInt(addend2)`.
 1. Press <kbd>Enter</kbd>.
 DevTools evaluates the statement and prints out `6`, which is the result you expect the demo to produce.